rotki/rotki/docs/api.rst

    :resjson object profit_loss: The total profit/loss for the vault

    :statuscode 200: Yearn vaults history successfully queried.
+   :statuscode 401: User is not logged in.
+   :statuscode 403: Logged in user does not have premium.
-   :statuscode 409: User is not logged in.
-Or yearn module is not activated.
+   :statuscode 409: Yearn module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.